 Kent Haltiwanger is in his fourth season on the PC football staff but first year as a full-time assistant coach responsible for tight ends.
-He also serves as Director of Football Operations.
 He has been a football analyst, working with the offense, the last three seasons.

 Haltiwanger served as head coach at Wade Hampton High School for 10 seasons, posting a record of 50-63, matching Bill Phillips as the Generals' winningest coach.
 He led the Generals to five winning seasons in 10 years.
 Only nine teams had made the playoffs previously, and seven of his 10 teams reached the postseason.